cklopfenstein/getting-data-project/CodeBook.md

 A more detailed description of the raw data can be found [here](https://github.com/cklopfenstein/getting-data-project/blob/master/UCIdocs/README.txt) (README.txt in the UCIdocs subdirectory of this repository).

 This dataset contains the average values of the means and standard deviations of each observed variable, for each unique combination of subject and activity.

+This summary data is produced using an R script, [run_analysis.R](https://github.com/cklopfenstein/getting-data-project/blob/master/run_analysis.R).
+The steps in the analysis are:

+* Read the raw data files into data tables - X_test.txt, X_train.txt (test and training sets of the measurements), y_test.txt, y_train.txt (activity codes), subject_test.txt, subject_train.txt (subject IDs).
+Also read activity_label.txt, which gives the list of activity labels, and features.txt, which gives the variable names for the 561 variables in the raw data.
+* Merge the test and training sets (for X, y and subject) by appending rows.
+* Assign text labels for activities and column names, from activity_label.txt and features.txt.
+* Add subject IDs and activity labels to the table of measurements.
+* Select the columns for analysis: here we just want the means and standard deviations of the various measurements.
+* Group measurements by subject and activity.
+* Find the average value of each variable for each combination of subject and activity.
+* Write the resulting table to a text file.

 Variable names prefixed with *t* refer to the time series measurements, while names prefixed with *f* refer to the frequency domain values.